 Bash String Length

-Bash String Length – In this tutorial, we will learn ways to find the length of a string in Bash Scripting.
+Bash String Length – In this tutorial, we will learn how to find the length of a string in Bash scripting using parameter expansion, expr length, and pattern matching with expr.

 To find String Length in Bash Scripting use one of the following syntax.